MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/increased-o365-security-microsoft-365-enterprise-dev-test-environment.md

 ## Phase 2: Configure increased Microsoft 365 security

 In this phase, you enable increased Microsoft 365 security for your Microsoft 365 Enterprise test environment.
-For additional details and settings, see [Configure your Office 365 tenant for increased security](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security).
+For additional details and settings, see [Configure your tenant for increased security](https://docs.microsoft.com/office365/securitycompliance/tenant-wide-setup-for-increased-security).

 ### Configure SharePoint Online to block apps that don't support modern authentication